francesco-fortunato/miRVAna/README.md

   - Visualize the contributions of genes to the principal components through a heatmap, making it easier to understand which genes drive the variability among samples.

 - **Boxplot Visualization:**
   - Display the distribution of gene expression values across different sample groups using boxplots.
-This feature allows users to quickly assess variability, outliers, and trends within the data.
+This feature allows users to assess variability, outliers, and trends within the data.

 ---